 Maximize your marksman potential with farming efficiency, positioning, and power spikes

-Master fighter and tank matchups, wave control, and split pushing in the EXP lane
+Master fighter matchups, wave control, rotations, and split pushing in the EXP lane

-Master mage wave clear, roaming timings, river control, and burst combos
+Master wave clear, emblem setups, roaming timings, river objectives, and burst combos

-Master roam items, rotation paths, vision game, peel priorities, and engage timing
+Master roaming blessings, rotation paths, bush vision, peel priorities, and engage timing